aptonic/dropzone4-actions/YouTube Downloader.dzbundle/yt-dlp/README.txt

         ydl.download(URLS)

 Most likely, you'll want to use various options.
-For a list of options available, have a look at yt_dlp/YoutubeDL.py.
+For a list of options available, have a look at yt_dlp/YoutubeDL.py or help(yt_dlp.YoutubeDL) in a Python shell.
+If you are already familiar with the CLI, you can use devscripts/cli_to_api.py to translate any CLI switches to YoutubeDL params.

 Tip: If you are porting your code from youtube-dl to yt-dlp, one important point to look out for is that we do not guarantee the return